arithy/libgtoint/README.md

 - The Cartesian basis functions of the same angular momentum quantum number are ordered alphabetically according to their name (ex. dxx, dxy, dxz, dyy, dyz, dzz).
   The spherical basis functions of the same angular momentum quantum number are ordered numerically according to their numbering (ex. d-1, d-2, d0, d+1, d+2).
 - As for `gtoint_compute_nuclear_attraction_integrals()`, each integral value have to be multiplied by the negated charge of the nucleus at the position `pc`.
-- As for `gtoint_compute_ecp_integrals()`, there is a limitation that the sum of the derivative orders of each coordinate component (x, y, or z) among 3 centers must be less than or equal to 2.
-  The error code `GTOINT_ERROR_UNSUPPORTED` is returned if violating the limitation.

 ## Example